openharmony/device_qemu/arm_virt/liteos_a/README.md

     be enabled, gpu enabled and waiting for VNC connection at port 5920.
 ```

+Simulated network interface is wireless card wlan0, but has no real wifi functions.
 By default, the network will not be automatically configured if no parameter is specified.
 If the root directory image file **flash.img** exists, the image will not be re-created.

 c) Exit QEMU.